-Checkbox for more detailed analys is of interventions if needed. (optional/long form).
+Checkbox for more detailed analysis of interventions if needed. (optional/long form).

-Copy and paste box for additional ir nterventions as required.
+Copy and paste box for additional interventions as required.

 Intervention name: Comments on existing How could poverty impact be

-situation in relation to increased
+situation in relation to poverty increased

-poverty

 How does this intervention

-address the drivers or causes of
+address the drivers or causes of poverty?

-poverty?

 Is this impact is expected to be

 direct or indirect

 What mechanism is there to

 monitor and measure indirect

 change and direct impact?

 How does this intervention - or a

 related intervention - address the

 impact of poverty on people?

 When is this intervention is likely

 to impact real people :